 The Campus Ministry team, in partnership with Diakonos and the other Service groups within the College, has developed a framework for the Mission of Service within the College; that is, the articulation of the purpose and intention of the various activities which encourage and facilitate community service and care for others.
 This framework sets the Mission of Service within the wider mission of God and provides a context in which our students are able to meaningfully reach out to others.

-These achievements will continue to strengthen the spiritual life of the College and equip our students to be compassionate and courageous members of the global community into the future.”
+These achievements continue to strengthen the College's spiritual life and equip our students to be compassionate and courageous members of the global community into the future.

 College Chaplain and Director of Mission